 Bizarre menu descriptions interspersed with inaccurate spelling and poor menu grammar plus a small band of advocates of molecular gastronomy who did terrible things to food in the name of innovation, recklessly suggest that a new culinary stream had emerged.

-Our writer concludes “We currently have entrées and mains that consist of a innumerable ingredients with many bewildering flavours and not one really distinguishable.
+Hill concludes “We currently have entrées and mains that consist of innumerable ingredients with many bewildering flavours and not one really distinguishable.
 We have contradictory, confusing, shoddily spelt [sic] and poorly described menu descriptions that sound better written, then [sic] eaten.

 And last but not least courses, (often mains) served on a pureed concoctions and usually in a plate more appropriate for soup.”